 The reason that I wrote, “it depends,” is because the best financial answer in any situation is the one that helps you sleep at night.

 If paying off your mortgage gives you peace of mind, then you should continue to do so and disregard this article.

 However, in this article, we’ll break down the numbers and come up with a recommendation.

-If you’re still reading, then you’re interested in looking at the numbers, breaking down the difference between a 30 year mortgage & 15 year mortgage, and seeing a recommendation.
+If you’re still reading, then you’re interested in looking at the numbers, breaking down the difference between a 30-year mortgage and 15-year mortgage, and seeing a recommendation.

-We’ll use a case study about a hypothetical military couple, Mr. & Mrs. Smith.
+We’ll use a case study about a hypothetical military couple, Mr. and Mrs. Smith.

-Mr. & Mrs. Smith have recently retired from active duty, and have decided to buy a house in the Tampa area.
+Mr. and Mrs. Smith have recently retired from active-duty and have decided to buy a house in the Tampa area.

 They want to know which decision is the best one if they want to accumulate long-term wealth.